 The focus on a central dream image is what makes dream art an extremely effective way of processing the significance of a dream.
 It’s a great way to introduce one of the top theories of dream formation too: the Contemporary Theory of Dreaming.
 Suggested by psychiatrist and nightmare researcher Ernest Hartmann, this theory posits that big dreams have a “central image” that holds the key to the dream’s emotional meaning.

 Hartmann suggests that one of dreaming’s psychological functions may be to contextualize strong emotions that are related to impactful events and memories.
 By cross-referencing an emotion with the visual systems in the brain, the dream creates a web of associations to make sense of it.
 In this way, we create visual-emotional “narratives” that help us predict, cope with, and respond appropriately to the world.
-To learn more about this theory and Ernest Hartmann, here is an online collection of his work.

 Finding the Central Image of a Dream